grycap/im/doc/source/radl.rst

    The IP assigned to the network interface num ``iface num``.

 ``IM_INFRASTRUCTURE_RADL``
-   The RADL in JSON format (networks, systems and deploys).
+   The RADL in JSON format: networks, systems and deploys. (from ver.
+1.6.2).
 It enables to use RADL values in Ansible recipes.
 The ``.`` in the properties are replaces by ``_`` (e.g. ``net.interface.0.dns_name`` is replaced by ``net_interface_0_dns_name``).
    It can be used in combination with the `Ansible json_query filter <http://docs.ansible.com/ansible/latest/playbooks_filters.html#json-query-filter>`_